-Should you buy the Garmin Vivoactive 4 or Vivoactive 4S?
+Garmin Vivoactive 4 vs. Vivoactive 4S: What's the difference and which should you buy?

 |✔️

-The Garmin Vivoactive 4 offers a full eight days of battery life in smartwatch mode.
+The Garmin Vivoactive 4 offers a full 8 days of battery life in smartwatch mode.
 When you're in continuous GPS mode, you'll get up to 18 hours of battery life.
 That figure drops down to 6 hours when you're in continuous GPS mode with music.
-You'll appreciate the large color display, which is 1.3 inches in diameter.
+You'll appreciate the large 1.3-inch color display.
 It's a sunlight-visible, transflective memory-in-pixel (MIP) display, so don't expect a brilliant AMOLED display like some other watches have.

 Believe it or not, the design isn't the only nice thing about the Garmin Vivoactive 4.
 The features deserve some recognition, too.
-In addition to the basics such as onboard GPS, activity/sleep tracking, and heart-rate monitoring, you get some other bonus features as well.
-Aside from the health and fitness tracking perks, you also get music storage for up to 500 songs and contactless payments with Garmin pay.
+In addition to the basic perks such as onboard GPS, activity/sleep tracking, and heart-rate monitoring, you get some other bonus features as well.
+It happens to be one of the best smartwatches with GPS, especially if accuracy is important to you.
+Aside from the health and fitness tracking perks, you also get music storage for up to 500 songs and contactless payments with Garmin Pay.

 The Pulse Ox sensor monitors your blood oxygen saturation levels.
-You'll have respiration tracking, which tells you how your breathing is throughout the day, during sleep, and during yoga or breathwork activities.
+You'll have respiration rate tracking, which tells you how your breathing is throughout the day, during sleep, and during yoga or breathwork activities.
 Let's not forget about stress tracking, which helps you understand if you're having a balanced, calm, or stressful day.
-You'll get reminders when your stress levels are high and can partake in a breathing activity to relax.
+You'll get reminders when your stress levels are high and can try a breathing activity to relax.

 The Garmin Vivoactive 4 and 4S both offer Body Battery energy monitoring.

-The Garmin Vivoactive 4 and 4S offer Body Battery energy monitoring.
-This features monitors your energy levels throughout the day so you know when to rest and when to work out.
+This feature monitors your energy levels throughout the day so you know when to rest and when to work out.
 You may think you've got it all figured out, but this features digs deeper by collecting data from activity, sleep, stress, and heart rate variability (HRV).

-Another neat feature is animated on-screen workouts.
-You can easily follow along with the animations on your wrist and your watch will track the workout for you.
+Another useful feature is animated on-screen workouts.
+You can easily follow along with the animations on your wrist and your watch will record the activity for you.
 You also get 20 preloaded sports apps on the Garmin Vivoactive 4, including running, cycling, swimming, yoga, and more.
 You can access preset workouts from the Garmin Connect app or you can choose to follow Garmin Coach training plans.

-The Garmin Vivoactive 4S: ideal for smaller wrists
+The Garmin Vivoactive 4S: Ideal for smaller wrists

 You know all of those cool features we just mentioned?
 They're all present on the Garmin Vivoactive 4S as well.
 The only difference that will affect your choice is the size and design options.
 The 4S comes in a 40mm case, which also consists of a stainless steel bezel and a silicone band.

 One benefit of choosing the Garmin Vivoactive 4S is the additional color options.

-One benefit of choosing the Garmin Vivoactive 4S is the additional color options.
-The four color options include Slate, Silver, Light Gold, and Rose Gold.
-Keep in mind the Garmin Vivoactive 4S is compatible with 18mm interchangeable bands.
+The four colors include Slate, Silver, Light Gold, and Rose Gold.
+Keep in mind the Garmin Vivoactive 4S is compatible with smaller 18mm interchangeable bands.
 Considering that this Garmin smartwatch comes in a slightly smaller case, the battery is also smaller.
 You'll get 7 days of battery life in smartwatch mode.
 Continuous GPS mode gives you 15 hours of battery life.
 When you add music to continuous GPS mode, the battery will last for up to 5 hours.

 As a reminder, you're going to enjoy all of the same perks if you choose the Garmin Vivoactive 4S.
 That means you get GPS, heart-rate monitoring, activity/sleep tracking, blood oxygen monitoring, stress tracking, Body Battery, music storage, and Garmin Pay.
 If you don't mind a smaller display (1.1 inches as opposed to 1.3 inches) and slightly shorter battery life, the Vivoactive 4S is a solid option for smaller wrists.